Terminal-000/DotNet-Architecture-Examples/README.md

 ---

 ## Usage
-- Read the `.md` files first to understand the problem being solved and its suggested solution.
+- Read the `Documents.md` files first to understand the problem being solved and its suggested solution (Check architecture diagrams at the bottom of each file).
 - Snippets are intentionally minimal — they show patterns and structure rather than full runnable apps.
 - Feel free to adapt these ideas into your own projects.
 If you need a runnable example, I can provide a small demo on request.